Biden's China 'pivot' complicated by Russia's war in Ukraine

 Still, Beijing’s approach to the Russian invasion is causing Washington concern.
 The White House has made clear to Beijing that throwing a lifeline to Russia’s collapsing economy or assisting its bruised military would be hazardous to a country that sees itself as the next great world power.
 The White House has not publicly specified what actions it would take should China assist Russia.

 “We don’t need China to be with us.
-We just need them not to be against us,” said Frank Jannuzzi, president of the Maureen and Mike Mansfield Foundation, which focuses on U.S.-Asia relations.
+We just need them not to be against us,” said Frank Jannuzi, president of the Maureen and Mike Mansfield Foundation, which focuses on U.S.-Asia relations.

 Xi and Putin met in early February, weeks before the invasion, with the Russian leader traveling to Beijing for the start of the Winter Olympics.
 During Putin’s visit, the two leaders issued a 5,000-word statement declaring limitless “friendship.”